How long you can stay on an AEWV

 - your job is on the Green List

-- your job is a care workforce job eligible for the Care Workforce Work to Residence Visa, and you are paid at least NZD $28.25 an hour, or
+- your job is a care workforce job eligible for the Care Workforce Work to Residence Visa, and you are paid at least NZD $28.25 an hour

-If you applied for your AEWV on or before 6 April 2024
+- you applied for your AEWV on or before 6 April 2024 for a job that was part of the transport sector agreement at that time.

 If none of these situations apply to you and your job is ANZSCO skill level 4 or 5, your maximum visa length and total time you can stay is 3 years.